-Because a hair transplant lasts for a lifetime, you need to be aware that if you continue to bald behind your transplant your hair transplant will look odd in years to come.
+Because an FUE hair transplant can last for a lifetime, you need to be aware that if you continue to bald behind your transplant your hair transplant will look odd in years to come.
 This is why it is important to consider starting and continuing hair loss preventative medication.

 If you decide not to take any medication and only opt for a hair transplant it might be best to wait until your hair loss stabilises at the age of 30 before having the procedure (2).
-This is important because you can plan what you will need from a hair transplant having an idea where your hair will eventually recede to.
+This is important because you can plan what you will need from a hair transplant and have an idea how much more hair you are likely to lose.
 It also prevents you undergoing another hair transplant and spending more money.